luisarizmendi/rhel-edge-quickstart/README.md

 ### Option 2) Offline partially automated ISO

-This option is similar to the previous one, but instead of a fully automated install, you will get the Anaconda installer screen where you can for example select the drive where to install the system
+This option is similar to the previous one, but instead of a fully automated install, you will get the Anaconda installer screen where you can for example select the drive where to install the system and configure the network.

 If you want to use this approach you need to: